at a glance

-Aetna Medicare Advantage HMO plans
+Aetna HMO plans

 You may need a referral from your PCP to see a specialist.
 In the case of an emergency, you’ll be able to use an out-of-network doctor, ER, or hospital.
 All plans include worldwide ER and urgent care coverage.

-Aetna Medicare Advantage HMO-POS plans
+Aetna HMO-POS plans

-HMO-POS plans are HMOs that include an out-of-network option.
+HMO Point-of-Service (HMO-POS) plans are HMOs that include an out-of-network option.
 Plan members may access medical treatment outside their HMO network for specific treatments or under special circumstances.
 With an Aetna HMO-POS plan, you’ll typically pay more to see an out-of-network doctor.

 Aetna HMO-POS plans also require you to choose a PCP.
 Some will require specialist referrals from your PCP as well.

-Aetna Medicare Advantage PPO plans
+Aetna PPO plans

-Aetna PPO plans let you use any doctor, in and out of network, provided that they accept Medicare and Aetna’s plan terms.
+Aetna’s Preferred Provider Organization (PPO) plans let you use any doctor, in and out of network, provided that they accept Medicare and Aetna’s plan terms.
 Seeing an out-of-network provider will typically cost more.

 You’re not required to choose a PCP and don’t need referrals to see specialists.